gvazdas/svencoop/README.md

 Some triggers do more than just play sound files;
 some will randomize sounds from a preset list, others will change player glow, a few will make nearby players emit sounds, a couple will mess with the game engine, heal players, etc.
-Here is a full list of these custom triggers:
+Here is a full list of scripted triggers:

-random nishiki trap desperate careless dental sciteam scream petition zombie bimbos payne speed caramel wtfboom standing bug imded hammy stalker nomatter lamour weartie mymovie doot basedcringe fku nou fuckbees bazinga urdead truck
+random nishiki trap desperate careless dental sciteam scream petition zombie bimbos payne speed caramel wtfboom standing bug imded hammy stalker nomatter lamour weartie mymovie doot basedcringe fku nou fuckbees bazinga urdead truck deez

 ## Commands (chat or console)
 .cs - display chatsounds tutorial.